Yours3lf/MMM-SCD-30/README.md

 -  `python3` (should be installed on Raspberry Pi)

--  `adafruit-circuitpython-scd30` (Python library for the readings: sudo pip install adafruit-circuitpython-scd30 )
+-  `adafruit-circuitpython-scd30` (Python library for the readings, installed the first time scd_30.sh runs )